 Allocations of vaccine will be determined by sub-population estimates and dependent on the phased execution strategy.
 During phase 1, data on healthcare workers and facilities, and essential staff in the District collected through survey assessments, health licensing census, District government human resources information, and federally supported data such as the CDC's Behavioral Risk Factor Surveillance System (BRFSS) for the District.
-Vaccine allocations to each provider will be determined on throughput capacity, provider request and jurisdictional allocation.

-During phase 2, and as vaccine targets focus on the general population, residential population estimates and also percent of residents partially or fully vaccinated in the city will be useful in planning allocations.
+During phase 2, and as vaccine targets focus on the general population, residential population estimates and also data used to support flu vaccinations will be useful in planning allocations.
 As providers begin to enroll and complete the Provider Pandemic Agreement, data from Pandemic Profiles will be utilized to determine vaccine administration capacity within facilities.